alexbk64/ADSOOF_miniproject/README.md

 </p>
 </a>
 <p>
-<h3>Assignment:</h3>
-There is a missing file called <code>WordStoreImp.java</code>.
-Without this file, you can compile and run the code in <code>WordTest0.java</code>, which uses the code in <code>WordGen.class</code>, but not the other files.
-You need to supply the missing file, with correct code to make the other programs work.
-You will not need to make modifications to any of the other files.
-You may, however, produce some further files in order to test your code for all aspects of correctness and efficiency.
-The Java files given pass an <code>int</code> argument to the <code>WordStoreImp</code>
-constructor, indicating the initial number of <Code>String</code>s the
-<code>WordStore</code> object will hold.
-You may or may not need to make
-use of this parameter when you write your code to implement
-<code>WordStore</code>, if you do not need to make use of it just give your
-constructor an <code>int</code> parameter but do not otherwise use it.
-</p></br>
 Description of files:
 <p>
 The code in <code>WordGen.java</code> generates random words.
 It is used to test the code with large amounts of data.